pfroud/ucsc-class-info-bot/README.md

 * Comment is edited even if a new mention doesn't match a course in the db (next up)
 * In the log for post_comments, mentions that don't match to a course in the db are printed (next up)
-* 475ixl: saw 'physics 5c' as 'cs 5c' Add to beginning of regex " |^" (space or beginning of string)?
+* 475ixl: saw 'physics 5c' as 'cs 5c'.
+Also, in 48if8l, saw 'ce 101' at end of 'science 101'.
+Add to beginning of regex " |^" (space or beginning of string)?
 * In the comment, classes are sorted by department name (I think) instead of by order mentioned

 ## Future work